NeXTLinux/nextlinux-engine/docs/content/docs/usage/cli_usage/policies/policy_gate_dockerfile.md

 This trigger evaluates instructions found in the "dockerfile"

-Supported Directives/Instructions (as of Anchore Engine v.0.3.2):
+Supported Directives/Instructions (as of Nextlinux Engine v.0.3.2):

 #### Parameters